Angie Mentink: Broadcasting career

-Mentink began her broadcasting career with Pioneer Sports as color commentator for the radio broadcasts of University of Washington Husky Baseball and Softball.
-She then joined Fox Sports Northwest (now Root Sports Northwest), first as an intern then in 1998 as a reporter covering the Seattle Mariners and Seattle Seahawks.
-She serves as co-anchor for "Mariners All Access", a pre- and post-game show on Root Sports Northwest.
+Mentink began her broadcasting career with Pioneer Sports as a color commentator for radio broadcasts of Washington Huskies baseball and softball.
+She then joined Fox Sports Northwest (later Root Sports Northwest), first as an intern then in 1998 as a reporter covering the Seattle Mariners and Seattle Seahawks.
+She served as co-anchor for Mariners All Access, a pre- and post-game show on Root Sports Northwest.
 Then known as Angie Arlati, Mentink briefly remotely anchored the Detroit Sports Report for Fox Sports Detroit.

 On August 30, 2021, Mentink became the first woman to be a color commentator during a Mariners television broadcast.
-In 2024, Mentink served as analyst for several Mariners games.
+In 2024, she served as analyst for several Mariners games.

-In 2025, she became a full-time color commentator for the Mariners broadcast, serving in a rotation with three former Mariners players.
+In 2025, Mentink became a full-time color commentator for the Mariners television broadcast, serving in a rotation with three former Mariners players.
 This marked the first time the Mariners have a woman serving in a full-time color commentator role.

-Personal
+Personal life

-In 2017, she was diagnosed with breast cancer.
-After treatment, she is cancer-free as of 2019.
-She remains an advocate for early detection.
+In 2017, Mentink was diagnosed with breast cancer.
+After treatment, she was cancer-free in 2019.
+She is an advocate for early cancer detection.
+Mentink suffered a stroke in February 2026.

-She is married to Seattle Pacific University professor Jarrett Mentink, with whom she has two sons.
-Both sons play baseball, and attribute their skills to Mentink's coaching.
+Mentink is married to Seattle Pacific University physical education professor and former basketball coach Jarrett Mentink.
+They have two sons.
+Both sons play baseball and attribute their skills to Mentink's coaching.
+They reside in Bonney Lake, Washington.

+Mentink was previously married and reportedly dated Mariners player David Segui.